mattdesl/wtch/README.md

 #### `wtch(glob, [opt, cb])`

-Returns a through stream that watches the glob (or array of globs) with the given options and an optional callback.
+Returns a through stream that watches the glob (or array of globs) with the given options and an optional callback when LiveReload is listening.

 Supported options: